shriyala/fas-powershell/docs/Set-FasServer.md

 -----------

-This code lists the FAS Servers configured via Group Policy.
+This code brings the FAS server out of maintenance mode.

 ## Parameters